Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Lymphocytes develop either in the bone marrow (called B cells or bone marrow-derived cells) or in the thymus gland (called T cells or thymus gland-derived cells).

-- Both leukemia and lymphomas (Hodgkin disease and non-Hodgkin lymphomas) are cancers of lymphocytes.
+- Both lymphocytic leukemia and lymphomas (HD and non-Hodgkin lymphomas) are cancers of lymphocytes.
 The difference is that leukemia starts in the bone marrow while lymphomas originate in lymph nodes and then spread to the bone marrow or other organs.

-Lymphatic vessels: Lymphatic vessels begin as tiny tubes.
-These tubes collect and carry fluids that leak from body tissues, lymphocytes, proteins, and other substances collected from the body's tissues.
+Lymphatic vessels begin as tiny tubes.
+These tubes collect and carry fluids that leak from body tissues, lymphocytes, proteins, and other substances from various body tissues.
 The tubes lead to larger lymphatic ducts and branches, which drain into two ducts in the neck, where the fluid re-enters the bloodstream.

 - The normal size of a lymph node varies from that of a pinhead to a bean.
 Most nodes are clustered throughout the body.
 Node clusters are found in the neck, lower arm, armpit, and groin, as well throughout the inside of the body.